Software DeveloperInterview Questions

 Explanation: This is an operational question.
 Interviewers ask operational questions to determine how you go about completing the tasks required by this role.
-Operational questions are best responded to succinctly and directly, with little embellishment.
+Operational questions are best responded to succinctly and directly with little embellishment.
 Additionally, you should always expect follow-up questions when an interviewer is asking about a specific task.

 Example: “During my software development career, I’ve tried many different design patterns.
 These include Singleton, MVC, and Template.
 However, the one I prefer and use most often is Iterator.
-This helps me to code in an organized fashion and reduces the amount of time to develop the software.
+This helps me code in an organized fashion and reduces the amount of time to develop the software.
 It also results in fewer errors and less debugging.”

 Questions: What was the most challenging software development problem you have worked on, and how did it turn out?

 Explanation: An interviewer will ask this question to gain an understanding of the scope of your experience and the type of projects you have worked on in the past.
 The query is in the form of a behavioral question.
 You can respond to behavioral questions using the STAR framework.
-State the Situation, define the Task you need to complete, discuss the Action you took, then describe the results you attained.
+State the Situation, define the Task you need to complete, discuss the Action you took, then describe the Results you attained.

 Example: “The most challenging software project I’ve worked on recently involved an end-user application for managing team sports.
 The challenge was that end-users had to have secure access to their own information without the ability to alter team or league data.
 I had to develop the application on a short timeline and deploy it into a real-life scenario without a great deal of testing.
 It also had to meet a price point which the market would accept.
-Recognizing that I did not have all the skills and experience necessary for this, I recruited some additional developers, and we collaborated all on the project.
+Recognizing that I did not have all the skills and experience necessary for this, I recruited some additional developers, and we collaborated on the project.
 Together we were able to produce the software per the schedule and on budget.
 This taught me to recognize my shortcomings and bring in additional resources when needed.”

 Questions: Tell me about the software development methodology you prefer?

 Explanation: By asking this question, the interviewer is trying to determine if you are a good fit for their organization.
-Software developers can choose from a lot of different methodologies, but when working on a team, they all need to use the same one.
+Software developers can choose from a lot of different methodologies, but when working on a team, they all need to use the same methodology.
 Stating which methodology you use should be based on your pre-interview research.
 Your methodology should align with the one the company currently uses.

 Questions: What QA process have you worked with in the past?

 Explanation: This is another operational question in which the interviewer is trying to determine the type of quality control systems you have worked with.
 They are looking to confirm that your processes are similar to the ones they use.
-Your experience doesn’t have to be an exact match, but you should be able to transition to their processes as quickly as possible.
+Your experience doesn’t have to be an exact match, but you should be able to transition to their process as quickly as possible.

 Explanation: This is a follow-up to the previous question.
 Now that you told the interviewer what QA processes you use, you should be able to describe how you go about testing and debugging software.
 During an interview, you should anticipate follow-up questions whenever you provide an answer to the interviewer.
 This is why you should keep your answers short and direct.
-It provides the interviewer with the opportunity to either dive deeper into the topic or move on to something new.
+It provides the interviewer with an opportunity to either dive deeper into the topic or move on to something new.

 Example: “When developing software, I use unit testing tools to identify errors in my code.
 I then go through a debugging process followed by more testing.
 Many people describe this process as White Box Testing.
-The debugging tools I use include gdb and dbx, which are both public domain products.
-The reason I prefer these is that they provide command-line interfaces that are easier for me to work with.
+The debugging tools I use include gdb and dbx which are both public domain products.
+The reason I prefer these is they provide command-line interfaces that are easier for me to work with.
 Other tools I use include code-based tracers, profilers, and interpreters.”